By Richard Walker

 The number of scientific articles published in Open Access journals world-wide is increasing at a rate of over 20% every year.
 Already in 2015, 11% of all the articles that appeared in the literature were published in Open Access journals.
 Most of them were paid for by Article Processing Charges that authors’ institutions pay to publishers, often with financial support from national funding agencies.

 Supporters of Open Access argue that this is a good investment.
 But are they right?
 How much do APCs cost researchers and universities?
 Until recently, we did not know.
 But now Open Science is giving us the data decision-makers need.
 In the last couple of years, the Wellcome Trust and the JISC in the UK, FWF in Austria, and OpenAPC in Germany, have published large datasets, providing detailed information on the APCs their members paid to publishers and journals, and the way they are evolving over time.
 The data is freely available over the Internet in easy to use Excel files, complete with analysis tools.
-A recent study in PeerJ gives a taste of how it can be used.
+A recent study gives a taste of how it can be used.

 Analysis of the data shows that German spending on APCs is growing rapidly (see Figure 1), largely due to the effort of efforts of Germany’s strong scientific institutions, particularly the Max Planck Gesellschaft, Open Access advocates for many years, and the Deutsche Forschungsgemeinschaft (DFG) – one of Germany’s largest funding agencies.
 In 2011, the DFG began a major program to fund APCs paid by German universities.
 From the data, it is clear that the program gave a major impulse to Open Access publishing.
 Interestingly the agency refused to fund publications in so-called hybrid journals (traditional journals which make some of their articles freely accessible in return for an APC), and capped the charges they are willing to fund to a maximum of Eur 2,000/article.
 Other open APC data shows the impact of these decisions.